 - Mashed Sweet Potatoes with Roasted Garlic

-- Mashed Yukon and Sweet Potatoes with Sauteed Leeks
+- Mashed Yukon and Sweet Potatoes with Sautéed Leeks

-- Bulgur Wheat, Sweet Potato and Black Bean Gratin
+- Bulgur Wheat, Sweet Potato, and Black Bean Gratin

-- Sweet Potato Fries with New Bay Seasoning
+- Sweet Potato Fries

 - Sweet Potato Pie with Whipped Cream